kelvinn/alerted-us-web/README.md

 Browse to http://127.0.0.1:8000 and you should see the index page, or http://127.0.0.1:8000/admin for the admin UI.

+Tests can be run like so:

+    $ python manage.py test

+The virtual framebuffer might not start automatically (is usually does).
+If this is the case, simple start it:

+    $ sudo /etc/init.d/xvfb start

+Xvfb is needed for a limited number of Selenium tests.

 You will probably also need to load some geocodes to test geospatial queries.

     $ cd apps/alertdb